ibm-cloud-docs/cis/cis-cli-plugin.md

 ## Range app
 {: #range-app}

-Manipulate how the Range App performs using the following `range-app` commands:
+Manipulate how the Range App performs by using the following `range-app` commands:

 ### `ibmcloud cis range-app-create`
 {: #cli-create-range-app}

 [Enterprise Plans Only]{: tag-blue}

 Create a new range application.